 4. Safety Valve

 All autoclaves operate under elevated pressure (14–45 pound-force per square inch gauge) and must therefore be manufactured with an incredibly robust construction and fitted with a number of safety features and devices to ensure they present no danger to users.
-One of these safety devices is the safety valve, which is the final fail-safe device for the pressure vessel should all electronic controls fail.
-It is imperative that the safety valve be inspected, tested, and verified to be in proper working condition based on the recommendations of the sterilizer and/or valve manufacturer, as well as local inspection and insurance agencies.
+One of these devices is the safety valve, which is the final fail-safe device for the pressure vessel should all electronic controls fail.
+The safety valve must be inspected, tested, and verified to be in proper working condition based on the recommendations of the sterilizer and/or valve manufacturer, as well as local inspection and insurance agencies.

 5. Waste-Water Cooling Mechanism